-Completed in 2018 and most recently in March of 2020, the Institute of Community Health provided an external program evaluation of our Bridges to Moms program.
+Initially completed in 2018 and most recently updated in March of 2020, the Institute of Community Health provided an external program evaluation of our Bridges to Moms program.
 Both evaluations demonstrated positive impacts on maternal and newborn health outcomes following enrollment in our program.

 “The Status of Homeless Women in Massachusetts: Are We Adequately Addressing the Social Determinants of Their Health?
 A White Paper from Health Care Without Walls”

 There are rising numbers of homeless women in MA and not enough resources to take care of them.
 At the same time, the level of violence against these women is a public health crisis.
 We had to call this out.

 “Shelter-based Health Care for Impoverished Women in Boston”

 A cross-sectional survey of underserved women, utilizing structured interviews.
 Learn more.

 Determined where our patients have their established primary care providers (PCPs).
 Learn more.

 “Aging in Shelters Collaborative – Advanced Care Coordination for Aging Homeless Women”

 Chart review of 1800 women completed to determine age distribution in our single adult women’s shelters.
 Found 54% of the women we serve at our Wellness Centers are ≥ 50 years of age, 8% of the women are ≥ 70 years of age.
 This lead to the development of our first elder-care pilot program, the “Aging in Shelters Collaborative”, which over a two year period provided intensive care to 103 women age 55 and older.
 Learn more.